-The mailing with one follow-up and a whole sales sequence has produced over £1,000,000 in sales so far.
-We have just created another follow-up for that client.
+The mailing with one follow-up and a sales sequence produced over £1,000,000 in sales.
+We then created another follow-up for that client.
 It got even more sales.
 Don’t just stop when you’ve done well.
 Keep going.
 Rinse and repeat.

 Remember, though, there's a huge difference between being long-winded and being relevant.
-In fact I think my first letter to lawyers was a bit flabby, and have cut it back.
+In fact I think my first letter to lawyers was a bit flabby, and I shortened it.

 Use individual sales points intelligently

-Expensive products seldom if ever have one single benefit -usually you'll end up with quite a list when writing your drafts.
+Expensive products seldom if ever have a single benefit - usually you'll end up with quite a list when writing your drafts.

 Here's what you should do.

 - Write a letter, email or landing page that encompasses all the points.
-If you miss any one out, you are missing a potential sale from readers who might be motivated by it.
+If you miss just one out, you are missing a potential sale from readers who might be motivated by it.

 - Make sure you also overcome all reasonable objections and fears.
 Again, any one omitted can lose you a sale.